anjon/DevOps-Project/Project-04.md

 Now we can update out git repo and then run the jenkins job to check the status.
 It should be successful.
 To verify it correctly go to `http://<DOCKER_PUB_IP>:8090/webapp`

+### Part 03: Deploy Container With Version Control
+Untill now we used the latest image to deploy the container.
+In this stage we'll try to manage some taging and use some versioning so if something bad happen to the latest container we can swith to the previous container easily.

+To get this model we need to use to jenkins variable, which are
+- `BUILD_ID` - The current build id
+- `JOB_NAME` - Name of the project of this build.